ldtalent/iloris-dockerize-nodejs-nginx-reverse-prox/README.md

-## Martian MongoDB

-This is the mongodb flavour for the martian javascript framework.
-Built on top of the Javascript runtime and owned by the entire Martian community.
-MartianJs is built to help developers build **Microservices || API** in javascript faster.

-There are several flavours still being developed, but this is our most recent version.
-This version has it's database in MongoDB and is packed with several packages to make development easier.
+## Ilori's DOCKERIZED NODEJS & NGINX MICROSERVICE

+This microservice was built on top of an **Express Js Scratch Web server**.
+You can find a link to the Git repo [here](https://github.com/harryWonder/martian/tree/martian_mongo).
+This microservice which is built on top of NGINX & NodeJs was built to demonstrate how to use Nginx as a reverse proxy, spin up multiple instances of your NodeJs application and load balance them using a round robin approach.

-### Getting Started
+## Getting Started

-Interested in being a martian or you're interested in building our ecosystem?
-You're welcome onboard.
-Follow the guidelines below and let's explore the galaxy together.

-1. Clone this repo **Mind the version pal!**
+1. Clone this project
-2. Run **npm install**
-3. Update the **.env** in the **root directory** to suit your needs.
-4. You should see an output in your terminal saying `we are running on port 4400 martians!`
-5. Open your browser and hit either of the following routes: `http://127.0.0.1:4400/api/v1/inspire` or `http://127.0.0.1:4400/api/v1/welcome`.
-6. Got Docker installed?
-You can do a **docker-compose up** to get started.

-### Notice

-1. This application depends heavily on **redis** and **mongodb**.
-This two pacakges should be installed on your computer.
-You should be fine if you are connecting to a remote server or you are using docker.
+2. Get Docker & Docker Compose Installed.
+You can install docker from this [link](https://www.docker.com/get-started).
+3. Verify your docker && docker-compose installation has been completed.
+4. Open the cloned project in your application terminal.
+5. Run the command ```$
+docker-compose up --scale martian_mongo_flavour=3 ```
+6. Navigate to your browser and open this url **http://127.0.0.1:3050/api/v1/welcome**.
+You should get a message verifying that your app is good to go.

-#### Need Help
+## Need Help

-In case you run into any trouble, Open an issue or send a mail to [stephenilori458@gmail.com](mailto:stephenilori458@gmail.com) and we will send help as soon as we can.
+In case you run into any trouble, Open an issue or send a mail to stephenilori458@gmail.com and we will send help as soon as we can.

 ## Contributing